Kansas City Chiefs

 The Kansas City Chiefs are a professional American football team based in Kansas City, Missouri.
 The Chiefs compete in the National Football League (NFL) as a member of the American Football Conference (AFC) West division.
+The team plays its home games at Arrowhead Stadium, with a New Chiefs Stadium slated to open in 2031.

 Established in 1959 as a charter member of the American Football League (AFL), the Chiefs started playing in 1960 as the Dallas Texans, owned by league founder Lamar Hunt.
 In 1963, the team moved to Kansas City, and adopted its current name.
 The Chiefs joined the NFL in 1970 as a result of the AFL–NFL merger; entering the 2024 season, the team is valued at over US$4.85 billion.
 After Hunt's death in 2006, his wife, Norma, and children became legal owners of the team.
 After Norma's death in 2023, the Hunt children inherited her stake in the franchise.
 Clark Hunt, one of the Hunts' children, has served as chairman and CEO since 2006 and is the ultimate authority over personnel decisions.
 He is also the team representative at league owner meetings.

 The Chiefs were victorious and won three AFL championships, in 1962, 1966, and 1969, and were the second AFL team (after the New York Jets) to defeat an NFL team in a Super Bowl when they won Super Bowl IV, which was the final game before the league merger went into full effect.
 The Chiefs were also the second team, after the Green Bay Packers (whom they played in Super Bowl I), to appear in more than one Super Bowl (and the first AFL team to do so) and the first to appear in the championship game in two different decades.
-Despite this post-season success, the team failed to find success in the playoffs for decades, including losing ten of twelve playoff games from 1993 to 2017, which included an eight-game losing streak.
+Despite this playoff success, the Chiefs failed to find success in the playoffs for decades.
+They only made the playoffs twice from 1970 to 1989, and managed only five other winning seasons during this time.
+While the Chiefs have been a contender for most of the time since the 1990s, they lost ten of twelve playoff games from 1993 to 2017, including an eight-game losing streak.

 Since then, the Chiefs have risen to dynastic success under head coach Andy Reid, quarterback Patrick Mahomes, tight end Travis Kelce, and defensive tackle Chris Jones, appearing in five Super Bowls since 2019 and being victorious in three: LIV, LVII, and LVIII.